This information featured on

 the early 19th century by Gurneys the Norfolk quaker family.

-of about 1900 show a footbridge, large water tank, and 'staggered'
+show a footbridge, large water tank, and 'staggered' platforms.

-platforms.
-Saxmundham was an important junction for both recreational
+Saxmundham was an important junction for both recreational and commercial

-and commercial traffic serving the resorts of Thorpeness and Aldeburgh,
+traffic serving the resorts of Thorpeness and Aldeburgh, as well

-as well as the industrial town of Leiston.
-From the 1860s until
+as the industrial town of Leiston.
+From the 1860s until after WWII,

-after WWII, Saxmundham would have handled the majority of Garrett's
+Saxmundham would have handled the majority of Garrett's output,

 now and the signal box controls the whole line from Westerfield